danmt/dynamic-component-loader/README.md

 }
 ```

-All we are doing here is creating a simple ng-template in which we attach the ProfileHostDirective, so we can use the ViewChild decorator and get the viewContainerRef.
-OnInit we are getting the viewContainerRef and using the isLoggedIn\$ observable from ProfileService to know everytime the isLoggedIn state changes, then using the `mergeMap` operator I call the loadComponent function that is doing the real magic.
+All we are doing here is creating a simple `ng-template` in which we attach the `ProfileHostDirective`, so we can use the `ViewChild` decorator, and get the `viewContainerRef`. `OnInit` we are getting the `viewContainerRef`, and using the `isLoggedIn$` observable from `ProfileService` to know everytime the `isLoggedIn` state changes.
+Then, using the `mergeMap` operator, I call the `loadComponent` function that is doing the real magic.

-If you take a look at `src/app/profile/profile.service.ts` you'll notice I'm referencing a GuestProfileComponent and a ClientProfileComponent, now is time to create them.
+If you take a look at `src/app/profile/profile.service.ts`, you'll notice I'm referencing a `GuestProfileComponent`, and a `ClientProfileComponent`.
+Now it's time to create them.

-First go to the `src/styles.scss` and include this:
+First, go to the `src/styles.scss`, and include this:

 ```scss
 html,